opsmatic/talks/notfornumbers/main.md

 <!SLIDE bullets>
 # Drift is meaningless without context

+<!SLIDE sm-bullets incremental>

+# What even IS context?

+* What changed?
+* When did it change?
+* What else was happening?
+* Who performed the change?

+<!SLIDE sm-bullets>

+# What even IS context?

 <img src="why.png" style="float: right;" height="250px" />

-*
 * What changed?
 * When did it change?
 * What else was happening?
 * Who performed the change?

 .notes Computers are not as good at figuring out the "why" but they're pretty good at helping figure out who might know.